adamthomson/adamthomson/README.md

 <details>
 <summary>Background (Click to expand)</summary>
 When I was young, I was a musician, promoter and radio dj, before running a radio station with 60K monthly listeners.<br /><br />I spent 10yrs+ helping dozens of clients with their online presence from SMEs to NGOs.<br />I've worked full-time in clothing and graphic design, marketing and communications, website development and IT systems administration.<br /><br />I'm technically capable, and also a passionate advocate for seamless experiences and good design.<br /><br />I used to run the local WordPress meetup in Wellington, the capital city of New Zealand, I've done talks in-person and online talking about WordPress and I once emceed 'WordCamp' the national conference.
-I'm very proud of my time being a member and contributor in that community.
+I'm very proud of my time being a member and contributor in that community.<br / ><br />Since 2019, I've worked for Shopify.
+In Enterprise Support management since 2021, and I'm very proud to help my team support some of the biggest flash sellers and household name brands in the world. 🚀
 </details>

-Since 2019, I've worked for Shopify.
-In Enterprise Support management since 2021, and I'm very proud to help my team support some of the biggest flash sellers and household name brands in the world.

 <!--
 **adamthomson/adamthomson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.